focus2000/sql_retail_sales_project/README.md

     GROUP BY 1;

--- 4 write a SQL querry to find the average age of customers who purchased items from the beauty category,
+ **4 write a SQL querry to find the average age of customers who purchased items from the beauty category**

     SELECT
     category,